ivre/ivre/doc/install/installation.rst

 ::

-   $ sudo ivre ipdata --download --import-all
+   $ sudo ivre ipdata --download

 It is advised to run this command on a regular basis (e.g., weekly).
 If you use IVRE on several machines, you may want to run the